isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-the-national-librarys-rare-maps-collection.md

 <div style="background-color: white;">Part of the title cartouche depicting Asian peoples taken from the Covens &amp; Mortier's 1730 map pictured on the opposite page.</div>

-By the start of the 17th century, Paris had become an important secondary publishing centre, rivalling those in the Netherlands, namely Antwerp and Amsterdam.
-Many atlases were co-published by the Dutch and French, and Dutch atlases began to be issued with French text.[^21] The development of cartography in the Netherlands had a direct impact on map-making in Germany and France, with the map-makers from the three countries often collaborating with one another.[^22]

 **Covens &amp; Mortier** was a successful map printing and publishing firm in Amsterdam, based on the successful business started by Cornelis Mortier’s father, Pierre Mortier, in Paris in the late 17th century.
 The firm re-issued the maps of several European map-makers until its closure in 1866.[^23]